golery/goapi/README.md

 ./scripts/run-image
 It can be used for testing image or just to quickly run backend at local
 ## Run test
-npm run test -- -g sync
+npm run test
+npm run test:grep isValidEmail

 # TSCONFIG